qrkourier/qrkourier.github.io/index.md

 computer, though it is not obvious in your web browser.

 If you install Keybase you'll be able to passively track changes in the web of identity with commands like `keybase follow kourier`.
-I do still have a few early access invites.

 - My [Keybase profile](https://keybase.io/kourier) is where the social medias